mdealencar/interarray/README.md

 External requirements are in [requirements.txt](requirements.txt).
 Branch-and-cut solvers for the MILP formulations called via ``pyomo`` are not listed as requirements.

+[PythonCDT](https://github.com/artem-ogre/PythonCDT) is a requirement that is not `pip`- nor `conda`-installable.
+Please install it from the repository as indicated there.

 ```
 conda create --name «env_interarray» --file requirements.txt
 ```